-Dhaka - Mominul Haque and Mushfiqur Rahim shared a record partnership with centuries apiece to put Bangladesh in a strong position in the second Test against Zimbabwe in Dhaka on Sunday.
+Dhaka - Mominul Haque struck his seventh Test century as Bangladesh recovered from early damage to get into a strong position in the second Test against Zimbabwe in Dhaka on Sunday.

-Mominul and Mushfiqur shared 266 runs in their fourth wicket stand, helping Bangladesh bounce back from 26-3 to cross the 200-run mark for the first time in their last nine Test innings.
+Mominul shared 181-runs in an unbroken fourth wicket stand with Mushfiqur Rahim as Bangladesh recovered from 26-3 to cross past 200-run mark first time in the last nine Test innings.

 Zimbabwe, buoyed by their 151-run victory in Sylhet -- their first Test win in five years -- applied pressure in the first hour through their seamers and were rewarded early.

-Jarvis forced an inside edge from Imrul Kayes to earn the first breakthrough as wicketkeeper Regis Chakabva took the catch.
+Jarvis forced an inside edge form Imrul Kayes to earn the first breakthrough as wicketkeeper Regis Chakabva took the catch.

 Imrul, who faced 16 balls, was unable to open his account.

-Fellow opener Liton picked out the midwicket fielder Brendon Mavuta after he flicked Jarvis in the bowler's next over.
+Fellow opener Liton picked out the midwicket fielder Brendon Taylor after he flicked Jarvis in the bowler's next over.

-Liton earlier was reprieved on nought as the third umpire Rod Tucker overturned a caught behind dismissal following a replay.
+Liton earlier was reprieved on naught as the third umpire Rod Tucker overturned a caught behind dismissal following a replay.

 Mominul and Mushfiqur joined together after Mithun poked Tiripano at slip for a catch of Taylor.

-Chari dropped Mominul on nine at the backward point off Chatara before the left-hander eased the pressure with some positive strokes and put Bangladesh in command slowly.
+Brian Chari dropped Mominul on nine at the backward point off Tendai Chatara before the left-hander eased the pressure with some positive strokes.